Yes, These Luftwaffe Oddballs All Flew!

 Helicopters were a hotbed of development in pre-war Germany.
 They had many potential uses: the Kriegsmarine, for instance, wanted gyrocopters on its submarines so that it would be possible to spot targets otherwise over the horizon.

-After being forced out of his own company by the Nazis, Henrich Focke of Focke-Wulf created a new company, Focke-Achgelis, specifically for helicopter development on 27 April 1937.
+After being forced out of his own company by the Germans, Henrich Focke of Focke-Wulf created a new company, Focke-Achgelis, specifically for helicopter development on 27 April 1937.
 His partner was Gerd Achgelis, a pilot.
 They came up with the Fa 223, nicknamed Drache ("Dragon").
 It had a twin-rotor layout, and the first prototype flew on 3 August 1940, right as the Battle of Britain was getting underway.
 Serial production of the Fa 223 began at the Focke-Achgelis factory in Delmenhorst in 1942.
 The Allies were keeping close tabs on the project and bombed it later that year, destroying all the versions being produced.
 A new plant was set up at Laupheim, near Ulm.

 Several demonstrations flights were later made.
 Loads which included a complete Fieseler Storch aircraft and the fuselage of a Bf 109 were lowered with great precision to vehicles using the Drache's winch and special quick-release electrical cargo hook.
 In addition, the Fa 223 was used on special missions, such as recovering a crashed Dornier Do 217 in early 1944.